umerkhan95/tariff-price-api/README.md

 - Fast API (Latest)
 - NumPy

-Why i choose Fast API insted of Flask or django ?
+Why i choose Fast API instead of Flask or django ?
 -  Very high performance, on par with NodeJS and Go
 -  Fast API validates the developer’s data type even in deeply nested JSON requests.
--  Based on (and fully compatible with) the open standards for APIs: OpenAPI (previously known as Swagger) and JSON Schema.
+-  Based on (and fully compaitible with) the open standards for APIs: OpenAPI (previously known as Swagger) and JSON Schema.
 -  Designed to be easy to use and learn.
 Less time reading docs 😃